chinzjay/UFO-Sightings/README.md

 One of the major drawbacks of the design is that the filtering is case sensitive.
 If the filter condition is not in the same case as the table data, there will be zero results.
 In the next phase of development, the following designs can be added.
 - The table filtering can be made case insensitive.
-- The table can be filtered based on either one the criterion when filtering with multiple fields.
+- The filter design can be changed to return results even when one or partial critera is met by the data when the table filtered using more than one criterion.